 Some institutions have special admissions requirements for students requesting the WUE rate.
 To find out, check the institution’s profile on our website.

 Most institutions require that you apply for the WUE rate BEFORE you begin classes.
 You can contact the admissions office to see if it is possible, but it is highly unlikely that they will award the WUE tuition retroactively.
 In addition, make sure that if you were awarded the WUE discounted rate that you have it in writing from your enrolling institution.

-No. Only residents of WICHE’s 15 member states qualify.
-They are: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington and Wyoming.
+No. Only residents of WICHE’s member states qualify.
+They are: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming, and the Commonwealth of the Northern Mariana Islands.
 There are programs similar to WUE in other regions.
 If you are in the mid-west, visit http://www.mhec.org.
 If you are in the southern United States, visit http://www.sreb.org/.
 And if you are in the northeast, visit http://www.nebhe.org/.

 More than 150 state-funded community colleges and universities located in the WICHE region participate in WUE.
 To find out whether or not an institution that you’re interested in participates in WUE, check our website.
 If your destination institution is not listed, then it does not participate in WUE.